abroshan39/ghazal/README.md

 # Ghazal: The library of persian poetry
 Ghazal is a library of persian poetry and a free and open-source software.
 Ghazal is written in C++ using the Qt framework.
 This software uses [Ganjoor](https://ganjoor.net) database.
-This branch here contains pre-built files for Windows and Linux ([AppImage](https://appimage.org)).
-Simply download the AppImage and run it on all linux distributions.
+This branch here contains pre-built binaries for Linux, macOS and Windows.

 ![linux-01](app-screenshots/linux-01.png)